-Many brides say “yes” to buying a bridal gown, but some are skipping the lifetime commitment to a dress they’ll wear once.
-Let’s break down the ins and outs of wedding dress rentals to help you decide if renting a wedding dress is the right move for you.
+Let’s break down the ins and outs of wedding dress rentals to help you decide if buying or renting a wedding dress is the right move for you:

 Pros and Cons of Renting Your Wedding Dress

-Renting a wedding dress could save you money and make dress shopping a snap.
-Of course, there are factors to consider before you make a decision about whether to rent your wedding dress, consider the different benefits and drawbacks of going down this route.
+Renting a wedding dress can help you save money and make dress shopping a snap.
+However, before deciding to rent your wedding dress, consider the different benefits and drawbacks of going down this route.

-Renting may be a great option if you prefer to keep attire costs to a minimum or simply don’t view the dress as a top priority.
-It also can allow you to wear that designer dream dress you love but can’t afford to buy.
+Renting may be a great option if you prefer to keep attire costs to a minimum or don’t view your wedding gown as a priority.
+Renting can also make it possible for you to wear that designer dress you love but can’t afford to buy.
 For example, wedding dress rental company Wedding Dress For Rent lists gowns that are typically a quarter of the retail price.

-Con: Dress rental doesn’t offer a completely ‘custom’ experience
+Con: Dress rentals don’t offer a completely ‘custom’ experience

-Pro: Renting a wear-it-once item may make sense
+Pro: Renting for a one-time event may make sense

-You may think it just doesn’t seem right to shell out a lot of money for an item of clothing that’s going to get worn once, no matter how special the occasion.
-And you may not want to have to deal with the logistics of getting a wedding dress cleaned, preserved, and stored.
+To some people, it just doesn’t seem right to shell out a lot of money for an item of clothing that’s going to get worn once — no matter how special the occasion.
+Beyond the sheer cost, you may not want to deal with the logistics of cleaning, preserving, and storing a dress after the wedding is over.

-Con: You can’t keep it or pass the dress down to your children
+Con: You can’t keep the dress or pass it down to your children

-You may want to keep your wedding dress as a keepsake to admire, dance around the kitchen in, wear for a milestone anniversary, or preserve to pass down to a child someday.
-A rental is yours for only a few days or weeks.
+You may want to hold on to your wedding dress as a keepsake to admire occasionally, wear for a milestone anniversary or to renew your vows, or pass down to a child someday.
+However, a rental is yours conditionally for only a few days or weeks.

-Pro: The wedding dress rental process can be relatively quick
+Pro: The wedding dress rental process can be quick

-Dress rental saves the day if you need a dress quickly.
-If the wedding date is approaching and you have minimal time left to shop for, order, and get your dream dress fitted before the big day, rentals have a much faster turnaround time due to the lack of customization.
+Wedding dress rental companies can save the day when you need a gown ASAP.
+If your wedding date is approaching and you have minimal time to shop around, place an order, and get fitted for your dream dress, rentals can give you a much faster turnaround time due to the lack of customization.

-Con: You don’t get to try it on until just before the wedding
+Con: You usually don’t get to try on the dress ahead of time

-It’s not just brides who rent.
-Grooms, attendants, parents, and wedding guests also may find renting formal attire to be a convenient move that saves money.
-No matter how convinced you are that your bridesmaids will definitely want to wear their dresses again, giving them the choice to rent or buy will be appreciated.
+It’s not just brides who can rent their attire.
+Grooms, members of the wedding party, and guests may also save money and find it convenient to rent.
+No matter how convinced you are that your bridesmaids will definitely want to wear their dresses again, giving them the choice to rent or buy will likely be appreciated.

 How Does Renting a Wedding Dress Work?

-Here’s a rundown on what to expect when you rent a wedding dress, according to information we sampled from some well-known online wedding dress rental companies and local boutiques.
+Here’s a rundown on what to expect when you rent a wedding dress, according to information from some well-known wedding dress rental companies and local boutiques.

 Wedding dress rental timeline